+- missiles, long-range bombers, subsonic and supersonic cruise missile carriers, among others.
+Their definition is regulated by the Treaty on the Non-Proliferation of Nuclear Weapons (1968).

-White phosphorus is a weapon that has extensive military use as an incendiary agent.
+- White phosphorus: white phosphorus is an allotrope (molecule consisting of only one element) of the chemical element phosphorus, which is extensively used by the military as an incendiary agent.
 It can create smoke screens and it can cause severe burns as an anti-personnel incendiary component.
 There's some controversy as to whether it should be considered a chemical weapon.
 Aside from its offensive capabilities, white phosphorus is also a highly efficient smoke-producing agent, burning quickly and producing an instant blanket of smoke.
 For this reason, white phosphorus munitions are common in smoke grenades for infantry, loaded in grenade launchers on tanks and other armoured vehicles, or as part of the ammunition allotment for artillery and mortar.

-Dual-use items

-Dual-use items are those that can be used for both civilian and military purposes.
-According to Council Regulation (EU) 428/2009 of 5 May 2009, as amended by Commission Delegated Regulation (EU) 2016/1969 of 12 September 2016, dual-use items include the following:
+- Dual-use items: dual-use items are those that can be used for both civilian and military purposes.
+According to Council Regulation (EU) No 428/2009 of 5 May 2009, as amended by Commission Delegated Regulation (EU) No 2016/1969 of 12 September 2016 and Regulation (EU) No 2021/821 of the European Parliament and of the Council of 20 May 2021 (which repeals Regulation (EU) No 428/2009, except for authorisation applications made before 9 September 2021), dual-use items are as follows:

 - Nuclear materials, facilities and equipment

 - Special materials and related equipment

 - Materials processing

 - Electronics

-- o Computers
+- Computers

-- o Telecommunications and information security
+- Telecommunications and information security

 - Sensors and lasers

 - Navigation and avionics

 - Marine

-- o Aerospace and propulsion
+- Aerospace and propulsion